ChristianVillalba/ChristianVillalba/README.md

 ### Nice to meet you

 My name is Christian
+As you can see, I already learnt some:
+* Python
+* Django
+* HTML & CSS
+* Bootstrap
+* JavaScript
+* jQuery

-If you are reading this, I am learning React,
+I am learning React,
 but I am interested in more technologies:

-* Wordpress
-* SASS
 * PHP
 * NodeJS
 * SQL & MongoDB (databases in general)
+* Wordpress
+* SASS

 I am currently looking for a job in the industry
 any suggestion or feedback is welcome